 It is probably fair to designate someone who accepts a claim that a ghost or lake monster has been verified, even though he or she hasn't done any investigation or studied any reports, as a "true believer."
 But I don't think it is accurate to refer to everyone who rejects a claim that a ghost has been verified, even though he or she hasn't done any field investigations or studied a specific report, as a "debunker."
 To debunk is to expose something as false or as not what it is claimed to be.
 You can't expose something by simply denying its existence.
 A better term for such people would be "paranormal denier," rather than debunker or skeptic.
 From the first episode Scully certainly fits this term, but she changes.
 And Mulder is not a true believer, though he has experienced paranormal phenomena.
 Both are due to their jobs as FBI agents committed to scientific skepticism.
 Scully probably fits the term “scientific paranormal investigator”.
-And Mulder would, as we shall see, fit the term I use on myself, namely a “philosophical paranormal investigator” (see my article My Work as a Paranormal Investigator).
+And Mulder would, as we shall see, fit the term I use on myself, namely a “philosophical paranormal investigator”.

 Debunking is often what a PI does after investigating a place that others have claimed to know is haunted or inhabited by a monster, etc. Debunking is also something that a house PI might do after studying the reports of field PIs.